aprs434/aprs434.github.io/README.md

 for, for example, SOTA self-spotting using [APRS2SOTA](https://www.sotaspots.co.uk/Aprs2Sota_Info.php).

 On the other hand, two‑way messaging over a digipeater would definitely require:
+- separate up- and downlinks,
 - the faster [SF11](#considerations-for-switching-to-sf11) data mode, and
-- GPS time-disciplined, dynamic [time division multiple access (TDMA)](https://en.wikipedia.org/wiki/Time-division_multiple_access) multiplexing.
+- eventually GPS time-disciplined, dynamic [time division multiple access (TDMA)](https://en.wikipedia.org/wiki/Time-division_multiple_access) multiplexing.

 The formulation of such a two‑way TDMA protocol is beyond the scope of this document.